SilkRose/Pony/stories/blue-and-blushing/blue-and-blushing.md

 I quickly steal a small kiss on her cheek before staring at her again.

-I am about to tell Rarity, ==I love you==, but she stops me with a hoof.
+I am about to tell Rarity, *I love you*, but she stops me with a hoof.

 Now it's my turn to look confused.